mlc-mlapis/docs/src/documentation/services/runtimes/php.md

 :::
 <!-- markdownlint-enable DOCSMD004 -->

 To overwrite current `php.ini` settings, it's necessary to create a new `PHP_INI_SCAN_DIR` [environment variable](/documentation/environment-variables/how-to-access.html).
-As its value, you have to enter a full path to a directory located in a user's service code scanned by the system for all files ending in `.ini` in alphabetical order, where you can place any directive and its value.
+As its value, you have to enter a full path to a directory located in application code scanned by the system for all files ending in `.ini` in alphabetical order, where you can place any directive and its value.

 You can also use the path **`:`** separator to define the relative order to the pre-defined `php.ini` [configuration](https://www.php.net/manual/en/configuration.file.php).
-Placing it at the beginning means that `.ini` files coming from a user's service code will overwrite the existed `php.ini` settings.
+Placing it at the beginning means that `.ini` files coming from application code will overwrite the existed `php.ini` settings.
 Placing it at the end means the reversed logic.
-Pre-defined `php.ini` configuration will overwrite `.ini` files from a user's service code.
+Pre-defined `php.ini` configuration will overwrite `.ini` files from application code.

 ![Settings php.ini](./images/Env-Var-PHP_INI_SCAN_DIR.png "Environment variable PHP_INI_SCAN_DIR")